eleciawhite/rebloginator/README.md

 Given a target blog URL, the script will query the Wayback Machine, getting a JSON file of all of the captures of the blog URL.
 The script will then query each of those to get a list of blog entries.

 The blog entries are sorted and duplicates removed.
+The correct new-post is chosen.

-At this point the titles are printed out and the number of entries.
-This may seem unexciting but it is a step on the path to world dominating reblogination.
+Essentially, it could go on a server and work.
+Except it only posts one item at a time and a new post kills the previous item.
+It needs to read in the generated-rss and add an item instead of always overwriting the output.
+Also, it only posts the teaser and link instead of the whole post but that is straightforward to change.

 ## Skip to the End ##
 If the idea sounds good but this implementation seems, well, unfinished, there is another, already existing solution: